JJ/hoborg/text/text.md

 mech to drop from a carriage or be sold in an auction or something.
 Hoboing was a way of doing that and not make a dent on my budget.
-The clown had been a silent companion for hours, but he became jolly the moment I offered him some dring.
-Making chitchat,  I asked him what made a tramp clown become a tramp.
+The clown had been a silent companion for hours, but he became jolly the moment I offered him some drink.
+Making chitchat,  he told me that he was what is called a tramp clown, one of the three types of clowns that are out there.
+You don't know what are the other two, don't you, guys?
+Ask the Duke, he'll know for sure.
+No?
+Well, tough luck.
+So I asked him what made a tramp clown become just a tramp and we continued from there.

 "Man, the whole country is like a fucking factory!
 Haven't you noticed?"
 He cried again.